-On behalf of the Suburban Hospital Alliance of New York State, which represents hospitals and health systems on Long Island and in the Hudson Valley, I strongly urge the governor to veto A.1633-B/S.8843-A, the Local Input in Community Healthcare (LICH) Act.
+The Suburban Hospital Alliance of New York State, representing hospitals and health systems on Long Island and in the Hudson Valley, is strongly opposed to A.6004/S.1226, the Local Input in Community Healthcare (LICH) Act.

 This legislation would mandate hospitals contemplating a full closure, unit closure or certain service reductions to undergo extensive notification, public engagement, and review processes.
 While we appreciate the need for engaging stakeholders and ensuring a transparent process, the pending legislation is both duplicative of existing requirements and unduly burdensome.